DimasKama/Webcam/README.md

   "bind_address": "",            // Address to bind the Webcam server to.
 Leave blank to use the wildcard (0.0.0.0) address.
 F.e. use "127.0.0.1" to accept only local connections
   "host": "",                    // The hostname that clients should use to connect to the Webcam server.
 Leave blank to use the address, that player is connected to Minecraft with.
 Can be a simple address or an address with port.
 This will be ignored, if the server is proxied
-  "keep_alive_period": 1000,     // Period of sending keep alive packets is milliseconds "max_display_distance": 100.0, // The distance in blocks from player, in which other players can see his webcam "display_on_face": false,      // Whether to display webcam on player model face or above his head "display_shape": "round",      // Shape of webcams displayed above players' head.
+  "keep_alive_period": 1000,     // Period of sending keep alive packets is milliseconds "permission_check_period": 60, // Period of checking webcam.broadcast and webcam.view permissions in ticks
+  "max_display_distance": 100.0, // The distance in blocks from player, in which other players can see his webcam "display_on_face": false,      // Whether to display webcam on player model face or above his head "display_shape": "round",      // Shape of webcams displayed above players' head.
 Possible values: "round", "square"